xdrpp/stc/cmd/goxdr/goxdr.1.md

 `-b`
-:	goxdr outputs boilerplate code to assist in marshaling and unmarshaling values.
+:	goxdr outputs boilerplate code to assist in marshaling and unmarshaling values, including code for interfaces such as `XDR` and `XdrNum32` as well as helper types implementing these interfaces, such as `XdrInt32`.
 Only one copy of this boilerplate should be included in a package.
 If you use goxdr to compile all XDR input files to a single go file (the recommended usage), then you will get only one copy of the boilerplate.
 However, if you compile different XDR files into different go files, you will need to specify `-b` with each XDR input file to avoid including the boilerplate, then run goxdr with no input files (`goxdr -o goxdr_boilerplate.go`) to get one copy of the boilerplate.
+You should also use this option if you are importing another package that already includes the boilerplate using the `-i` option below.

 `-i` _import_path_
 :	Add the directive <tt>import . "_path_"</tt> at the top of the